TileDB-Inc/TileDB/format_spec/tile.md

 Internally, any filter in a filter pipeline produces two arrays of data as output: a metadata byte array and a filtered data byte array.
 Additionally, these output byte arrays can be arbitrarily separated into “parts” by any filter.
 Typically, when a next filter receives the output of the previous filter as its input, it will filter each “part” independently.

+_New in version 11_ Cells of arrays are not split across chunks within a tile.

 ### Byteshuffle Filter

 The byteshuffle filter does not filter input metadata, and the output data is guaranteed to be the same length as the input data.